 Enrollment into the wounded warrior program varies per branch.
 Some service branches allow wounded warriors to self-refer into the program.
 Other service branches require that a medical officer make a program enrollment request on behalf of the service member.
 Here is a contact list for the various wounded warrior programs:

-- Air Force: Contact the Air Force Wounded Warrior Program Office at 800-581-9437 or email firstname.lastname@example.org.
+- Air Force: Anyone can refer an airman into the Air Force Wounded Warrior program.
+Contact the AFW2 program office at 800-581-9437 or use the direct email links provided on the website.